Feature Photo: CBS Television, Public domain, via Wikimedia Commons

-Our Top 10 Chad & Jeremy Songs list presents the best Chad & Jeremy Songs like “Summer Song,” “Before and After,” “Yesterday’s Gone,” and more.
+Our Top 10 Chad & Jeremy Songs list features the best songs by Chad & Jeremy, including “Summer Song,” “Before and After,” “Yesterday’s Gone,” and more.
 While attending the Central School of Speech and Drama in London, England, David Chadwick and Michael Clyde met as fellow students before banding together to form Chad & Jeremy in 1962.
 Before gaining fame from their first hit single, “Yesterday’s Gone,” the two often performed at Tina’s, a basement coffeehouse in London.
 It didn’t take long before the duo was discovered and then signed to their first record label, Ember.
-At this time, the vocalist style from Chad & Jeremy would feature a whispering effect, as recommended by the musical composer who discovered them, John Barry.
+At this time, the vocalist’s style from Chad & Jeremy would feature a whispering effect, as recommended by the musical composer who discovered them, John Barry.
 Chad sang the higher harmonies between the two while Jeremy’s pitch stuck with the melodies.

 British Invasion

-In 1964, the United States of America received a musical British Invasion that saw Chad & Jeremy become one of the many acts that would win over its audience.
+In 1964, the United States of America received a musical British Invasion, with Chad & Jeremy becoming one of many acts to win over its audience.
 Best known for ballads, Chad & Jeremy realized a string of hits, first from their debut album, Yesterday’s Gone, and its 1965 follow-up, Chad & Jeremy Sing for You.
 Also in 1965, via Columbia Records, Before and After was released as an album with its title track.
 Like the duo’s previous albums, the string of hits kept coming.
-Chad & Jeremy’s success wasn’t just limited to the UK and North America, as nations such as Sweden took notice and even had artists cover some of their hit singles.
-At the time, it seemed as if the momentum of Chad & Jeremy was unstoppable.
+Chad & Jeremy’s success wasn’t limited to the UK and North America; nations such as Sweden took notice and even had artists cover some of their hit singles.
+At the time, it seemed as if Chad & Jeremy’s momentum was unstoppable.

 Acting Bug